MeVisLab/examples/mevislab.github.io/content/examples/basic_mechanisms/macro_modules_and_module_interaction/example1/index.md

 This example contains an entire package structure.
 Inside, you can find the example contour filter for which a panel was created.

 ## Summary
 A new macro module `Filter` has been created.
 Initially, macro modules do not provide an own panel containing user interface elements such as buttons.
-The *Automatic Panel* is shown on double-clicking the module providing the name of the module.
+The *Automatic Panel* is shown on double-clicking {{< mousebutton "left" >}} the module providing the name of the module.

 In this example we update the *.script* file of the `Filter` module to display the <field>Kernel</field> field of the `Convolution` module within its network.